little-zaets/calculator-app/README.md

 # calculator-app
-Simple Calculator App using hooks
+Simple Calculator App using the State Hook.
 #
 [Click here](https://little-zaets.github.io/calculator-app) to view the demo.